ProjectNeura/leads-docs/docs/index.md

 ```
 :::

-To get familiar with the framework, definitely check out our official example: [](LEADS_VeC).
+To get familiar with the framework, definitely check out our official example: [LEADS VeC](#LEADS_VeC).

 ```{toctree}
 :hidden: